alexkanavos/cs50-problems/README.md

 This repository contains my solutions to CS50 problems.
 The solutions are organized by problem title.

-Each problem solution is contained within its own folder named after the problem's number.
+Each problem solution is contained within its own folder named after the problem's name.
 Inside each folder, you'll find the solution file(s) along with any necessary additional resources.

 ## Disclaimer